 If you live in Texas and file for a divorce from your spouse, there are a few things you can expect to happen, including:

 - Establishing solid grounds for the divorce

-- Dividing property-Texas follows community property laws, meaning—minus a few exceptions—you will have to divide your property evenly
+- Dividing property-Texas follows community property laws, meaning that you will have to divide your property evenly minus a few exceptions.

 - Filing for child custody and support